 I didn’t post these pics earlier, more out of a concern for safety than anything.
 It sounds silly now but I felt pretty isolated and being a unique place, it would be pretty easy for someone to find me, and so, I chose to play it safe and not post details of my AirBnB place until today.

 It was a pretty cool rental, as I mentioned on the Pre-Conference post earlier this week, but it certainly was tiny!
-Here are a pic and the link to the site on AirBnB is here.
+Here is a pic.
 I roughly measured the interior by pacing off distances between the walls like I would pace of yardage on a golf course (LOL).
 Not scientific but close enough.
 I estimate this place is about 36 feet deep by 10 to 12 feet wide.
 That’s tiny!
 But, it had all I needed.

 That all being said, from now on, I am reserving a hotel room as soon as the location is announced for a given conference I might attend and by the time the early bird deadlines for registering will be coming to a close, I’ll finalize my decision one way or another to attend and keep or cancel the hotel rooms.
 I miss being in the hub of activity.
 I’m pretty much a total introvert so I didn’t mind being by myself for extended periods but sometimes it’s nice to be able to walk down to the hotel lobby bar and hang out with other people also attending the event.
 I missed that this week, being 30 minutes away was a bit of a drag.